 If you’re stuck trying to figure out what to include for mobile vs desktop, take a look at which pages in your analytics are most popular by device.
 Segment your traffic by device in your analytics platform and see which pages are receiving the most sessions.

 Sitelinks can be set up at both the campaign and ad group levels.
-The campaign sitelinks will only show if sitelinks are not set for a specific ad group.
+The campaign sitelinks will only show if sitelinks are not set for a specific campaign or ad group.

 You click the Ad Extensions tab, and then from the “View” drop-down menu, you’ll want to select Sitelinks Extensions.
 Click the red +Extension button, and then the gray + New Sitelink button.
 You will get a pop-up that looks something like this:

 The minimum required to set this up is the link text, and final URL.